 March has seen an exciting array of events in the world of Architecture to celebrate International Women’s Day.
 To mark the occasion, members of the Hickman & Smith Architects team attended the event ‘Women in Architecture: in Conversation for International Women’s Day’ at the New Art Exchange in Nottingham.

-The month of October has seen the Leicestershire and Rutland Society of Architects host a series of exciting events as part of Leicester’s very first Love Architecture festival in connection with the Design Season @ LCB Depot.
-Amy Cawley provides an overview of the events.
+The month of October has seen the Leicestershire and Rutland Society of Architects (LRSA) host a series of exciting events as part of Leicester’s very first Love Architecture festival in connection with the Design Season @ LCB Depot.

 This month’s journal entry seeks to provide an insight into the Part 1 Placement and is written by Part 1 Architectural Assistant and Leicester School of Architecture Graduate, David Gladstone.